stevshil/TrainingDocs/DevOps/Agile/README.md

     * As a user I want to
     * Acceptance criteria
 * Capturing the needs and outcomes

-## The product owner

-* Identifies the customers needs and prioritises the requirements of the client
-* A backlog is then created of these requirements
+### Sizing and estimates

+The product owner will then work with the team to size the tasks in to manageable sprints.

-* The backlog is then prioritised using Sprints (of 2 weeks, sometimes 4, sometimes none) to meet the client needs based on the product owner's knowledge
+* The backlog is then prioritised using Sprints (of 2 weeks, sometimes 4, sometimes none) to meet the client needs based on the product owner's knowledge.
 * Sprint planning requires sizing of tasks
     * As a team we may be working across teams with different capabilities and skills
     * Sizes are arbitrary values which do not adhere to time, but complexity of a task